Marketing91

 Giving back to the community

-In order to survive, the business needs to utilize multiple resources right from natural resources to monetary to people.
-These days businesses have realized their responsibility, and they are not only after consuming the resources, but they have also started to give the society back through their Corporate Social Responsibility (CSR) initiatives.
+To survive, the business needs to utilize multiple resources right from natural resources to monetary to people.
+These days businesses have realized their responsibility, and they are not only consuming the resources, but they have also started to give society back through their Corporate Social Responsibility (CSR) initiatives.

-Activities like planting and growing trees, cleaning the premises and keeping them clean, helping underprivileged sections of society with their offerings are few of the example of the corporate initiatives undertaken by many companies.
+Activities like planting and growing trees, cleaning the premises and keeping them clean, and helping underprivileged sections of society with their offerings are a few examples of corporate initiatives undertaken by many companies.

-For modern businesses, giving back to the community has become one of the important features of the business.
+For modern businesses, giving back to the community has become one of the important nature of business.

 Business is about producing and supplying the goods and services which are essential for the customers.
 Customers have various needs and want, and the sole purpose of businesses is to fulfill those needs by providing various assortment of products and services.

-Customers should not be presented with only one product, but it is essential that they should be given multiple varieties of the same product.
+Customers should not be presented with only one product, but they must be given multiple varieties of the same product.

 This is why multiple companies strive to fulfill the demands of the customer.
-Fulfilling the needs of the customers is the feature, necessity, and characteristic of every business.
+Fulfilling the needs of the customers is a feature, necessity, and characteristic of every business.

 Related posts: